GoogleCloudPlatform/cloud-builders-community/gcs-syncer/README.md

 There are three ways of running `gcs-syncer`.
 Before running `gcs-syncer` for docker / kubernetes, ensure that:

-1. you've built the gcs-syncer image first using (step 1)
+1. you've built the gcs-syncer image first (step 1)
 2. you've generated a service account key (step 2)